ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo nano /etc/fstab`

 and added the line
-'UUID=<UUID of the partition><tab>/media/all-users-nextcloud-data<tab>ext4<tab>noauto,nosuid,nodev,noexec,nouser,nofail<tab>0<tab>0' at the end
+`UUID=<UUID of the partition><tab>/media/all-users-nextcloud-data<tab>ext4<tab>noauto,nosuid,nodev,noexec,nouser,nofail<tab>0<tab>0` at the end of the fstab file

 The options at the end of this line mean the following
-* noauto - do not mount this partition at boot time
+* `noauto` - do not mount this partition at boot time
-* nosuid - ignore / disregard the setguid (sticky bit) if set
+* `nosuid` - ignore / disregard the setguid (sticky bit) if set
-* nodev - cannot contain special devices as a security precaution
+* `nodev` - cannot contain special devices as a security precaution
-* noexec - binaries cannot be executed in this partition
+* `noexec` - binaries cannot be executed in this partition
-* nouser - only root can mount this partition.
+* `nouser` - only root can mount this partition.
 In the current context, this setting is intentional to act like a server switch to make the data folder available to nextcloud clients only if root mounts it
-* nofail - ignore device errors if any
+* `nofail` - ignore device errors if any

-6. Mounted the partition at the new mount point
-`sudo mount -a`
+6. Mounted the partition at the new mount point by `sudo mount -a`

-7. Increased PHP Memory Limit to 512M

-`cat /etc/php/7.4/apache2/php.ini | grep 128`
+7. Increased PHP Memory Limit to 512M after checking its current size to be 128M `cat /etc/php/7.4/apache2/php.ini | grep 128`

 `sudo sed -i 's/memory_limit = 128M/memory_limit = 512M/g' /etc/php/7.4/apache2/php.ini`

 ## Installed the nextcloud server - Part 3: Completed the installation in the Web Browser by accessing https://localhost/nextcloud/
 1. Accepted the Potential Security Risk Ahead from self signed security certificates that the browser warned about, and Continued

 2. Gave the path to the data folder as /media/all-users-nextcloud-data/ along with credentials for mariaDB, and also entered new username and password for nextclound

-# The installation was successful
+### The installation was successful